ocapn/syrup/draft-specification.md

 Binary Data is a sequence of octets.
 These octets could represent any kind of data, such as images, sound, etc.

 Binary Data is serialized with the size of the data (number of octets), followed by a `:` and then the octets representing the underlying data.
-The size is a base 10 string format beginning with the most significant digit until the least significant digit.

 The size is a base 10 string format beginning with the most significant digit until the least significant digit.

 #### Examples

-Due to the nature of binary data being a arbitrary sequence of octets and not encoding text, it is hard to show examples within the specification (a text document).
-However since examples are important we've tried to show as best we can an example:
+Due to the nature of binary data being a arbitrary sequence of octets and not encoding text, it is difficult to show examples within the specification (a text document).
+However since examples are important we've tried to demonstrate as best as we can:

 - an ASCII string with the content `cat` would be formatted as `3:cat` (note: strings are better formatted with the String data type).
 - A 32 megabyte jpeg would be `33554432:<jpeg-data-goes-here...>`